 Though we provide multiple potential rule sets to get you going, RoarStack is about your creativity, so the rules are also flexible.
 Our website will have a section for user variations — so if you develop a good new way to use them let us know.

 Themes are optional but can constrain the allowed stories in any mode.
-Constraints can be general e.g. stories about animals, or specific relations, e.g. your character must defeat the previous character, or your character must help the previous character toward some common goal.
-In the expansion theme deck we’ll provide some fun themes to use.
+Constraints can be general e.g. stories about animals or specific relations, e.g. your character must defeat the previous character, or your character must help the previous character toward some common goal.

 Point Play: If you want to keep score and compete with others, then you can add the dimension of Point Play where Point Points are scored based on the phrase and value on the cards.
 When the conversation of the group matches the phrase, you score the printed number of points.
 You play your Point Cards at any time.
 Point Points can come from mundane things in the conversation from the weather to social relations to pop culture.
 Your inkblots and storytelling can help lead the conversation, but you don’t score Point Points from what you do/say, only from what your friends do/say.
 This mode encourages talking with and listening to your friends and is great for party play.
 Even when it’s not your turn to play a card, you need to pay attention and engage in dialog, maybe even trying to guide the conversation so you can score points.
 However, you also have to be active in the round to score, so you have to keep the story going when it’s your turn.
 Point scoring is generally simple — you play the Point Card in front of you, so just count up your point total as you go.
 You can still have a lot of fun even with Point Points even if you forget scoring — winning is not as important as the fun of the creative story process and good conversation.
 Note some of the cards engage everyone.

-Our RoarStack mentor, Dr. T. Boult, who is the founder of the Bachelor of Innovation family of degrees, saw the educational potential of the game when we first invented it and help us develop at test it in in the classroom, both with college students and with corporate execs and staff.
+Our RoarStack mentor, Dr. T. Boult, who is the founder of the Bachelor of Innovation family of degrees, saw the educational potential of the game when we first invented it and help us develop and test it in in the classroom, both with college students and with corporate execs and staff.
 In early 2015, we did training for VPs and their senior staff at a Forbes top 20 company.
 As the charts below show, it was a roaring success improving the teams feeling they could be creative and learn to be creative.
+We’ve continued using it and the data is consistently positive.
 Other statistically very significant (p<.01) improvements were found in their feeling they know how to innovate, can learn how to innovate.
 They also felt they could improve innovation in their teams with the tools.
+If you are interested in a team-building or innovation-building event contact us and we can put something together for your even.

 And in addition to the games ability to increase creativity is both fun and attendees found the event worthwhile:

 Since it was introduced the card game has undergone multiple formal testing rounds as well as been reviewed by students and experts.
-After testing at UCCS, it was then evaluated at SaltCon14 where the feedback was that the art was excellent and the game play was fun but mate a bit to complex — so we added simpler initial rule sets such as basic story play.
+After testing at UCCS, it was then evaluated at SaltCon14 where the feedback was that the art was excellent and the gameplay was fun but mate a bit to complex — so we added simpler initial rule sets such as basic story play.
 In the second and more formal tested at UCCS, in a class that had not self-selected to play, more than 60% of the class graded Roarstack as a 1 or 2, and more than 85% rated it a 3 or better on a scale of 1 (best) to 5.
-Like any game, its not for quite everyone, some people really don’t want to be creative and others don’t like talking with others.
-Now it has taken part of a successful Kickstarter, with even more feedback and play testing after that.
+Like any game, it is not for quite everyone, some people really don’t want to be creative and others don’t like talking with others.

 It has also been evaluated by innovation experts.
 Drew Boyd, Co-author of “Inside the Box: A Proven Method of Creativity for Breakthrough Results” (Simon & Schuster, 2013) had this to say in his review: